The answer is generally yes, spousal support is tax deductible to the payor spouse and considered income for the payee spouse.

 Payments to a third party.
 Cash payments, checks, or money orders to a third party on behalf of your spouse under the terms of your divorce or separation instrument can be alimony, if they otherwise qualify.
 These include payments for your spouse’s medical expenses, housing costs (rent, utilities, etc.), taxes, tuition, etc. The payments are treated as received by your spouse and then paid to the third party.

 If you have further questions about your specific situation, contact the Law Offices of H. William Edgar to schedule a case review.
-Our experienced team proudly serves clients in Riverside, Temecula, Anaheim, and cities throughout the Orange and San Bernardino Counties.
+Our experienced team proudly serves clients in Riverside, Temecula, Anaheim, Palm Desert, and cities throughout the Orange and San Bernardino Counties.